SarthakMakhija/tech-lessons-posts/content/en/blog/bitcask/index.md

 Once the `Entry` corresponding to the key is found in the `KeyDir`, a read operation is performed in the file identified by the `Entry.FileId`.
 This read operation involves performing a `Seek` to the offset defined `Entry.Offset` in the file and then reading the entire byte slice `([]byte)` identified by the `Entry.EntryLength`.
 The correctness of the value retrieved is checked against the CRC stored and the value is then returned to the client.

 This operation is fast as it involves performing a single disk seek.
-It can be made faster by using file system's [read-ahead](https://en.wikipedia.org/wiki/Readahead) system call.
+It can be made faster by using [read-ahead](https://en.wikipedia.org/wiki/Readahead) system call.

 The read operation can be represented with the following code: